 A 2019 scientific study headed by PingHsun Hsieh of the Department of Genome Sciences, University of Washington School of Medicine, Seattle, has found another potential link between Denisovan introgression and autism in modern human populations.

 Normally, genetic comparisons between archaic hominins such as Denisovans, Neanderthals, and modern humans tend to focus on what are known as adaptive single-nucleotide variants (SNV).
 They govern abilities, for example Tibetan peoples have been able to adjust their hemoglobin levels so that they can exist at extremely high-altitudes using a gene inherited from the Denisovans.

-This new study, however, instead of focusing on SNVs, analyzes the genome of modern Melanesians looking for something called copy number variants (CNVs).
+The 2019 study, however, instead of focusing on SNVs, analyzed the genome of modern Melanesians looking for something called copy number variants (CNVs).
 These relate to what is known as gene duplication and reveal the number of copies of an entire gene that are different between individuals.
 For example, we know that Huntington’s disease results when a specific sub-section of the so-called Huntington gene is replicated to a point where it results in altered protein production.

 The researchers found that in the Melanesian genome two specific CNVs could be matched to a hominin inheritance—one to the Denisovan genome and the other to the Neanderthal genome.
 It is the one coming from the Denisovans that is most crucial to this debate, for it was found that 79% of Melanesians display a duplication on chromosome 16p11.2 in anything up to 383,000 base pairs of DNA strands.